natenka/pyneng-book-en/docs/source/book/14_regex/2a_spec_sym_sets.rst

     In [4]: re.search('\w\w\w\w\.\w\w\w\w\.\w\w\w\w', log2).group()
     Out[4]: 'f03a.b216.7ad7'

-The expression ``\w\w\w\w\.\w\w\w\w\.\w\w\w\w`` describes 12 letters or digits that are divided into three groups of four characters and separated by dot.
+Expression ``\w\w\w\w\.\w\w\w\w\.\w\w\w\w`` describes 12 letters or digits that are divided into three groups of four characters and separated by dot.

-The symbol groups are very convenient, but for now it is necessary to manually specify the character repetition.
-The following subsection deals with repetition symbols which will simplify the description of expressions.
+Symbol groups are very convenient, but for now it is necessary to manually specify a character repetition.
+The following subsection deals with repetition symbols which will simplify description of expressions.